 SFitzsimons@W-Trans.com or call 650-314-8313.

 Steve Fitzsimons is a professional Civil Engineer and Traffic Engineer in California.
-He has recently changed jobs and is a principal at W-Trans.
+He is a principal at W-Trans.
 Find out more about W-Trans at www.w-trans.com

 If you need a traffic signal design or review, W-Trans is available for hire.
 If you are an electrical contractor, W-Trans is available for hire to prepare timing plans or traffic control plans.